takelley1/linux-notes/freeipa.md

     Identity -> Users -> Active users -> select user -> Home directory -> change to /ipahome/admin or /ipahome/myuser
     ```
 - ON FREEIPA CLIENT
+  - Cloud: configure ports
+    - Ensure the NACL for the subnet the FreeIPA client is on allows all TCP traffic from the subnet the FreeIPA server is on.
+    - Ensure the Security Group for the FreeIPA client allows all TCP traffic from the FreeIPA server.
   - Disable firewall and SELinux
     ```bash
     setenforce 0